festus-sulumeti/HisiaTambulizifrontend/README.md

 ## Project Overview

-EmotionRecognition aims to provide an intuitive platform to analyze emotions in speech.
+The project aims to provide an intuitive platform to analyze emotions in speech.
 Whether used in customer service, mental health monitoring, or entertainment, the application delivers insights into emotional states through audio input.

 ## Features